Undo, Redo shortcut keys for MAC & Windows and other foremost needed Functions:

 Whenever you try on a Formula, suppose you wish to Calculate the Total price of a Product.

 In the Next step, you apply the currency formatting on the Unit Price and the Total columns.

 And then finally, you plan to apply a light green border to the entire table.

-Now when you’ll go and check on the Undo command on the ribbon tab, you’ll see each change listed there.
+Now when you’ll go and check on the Undo command on the ribbon tab, you’ll see each change listed there or you learn this from Advanced Excel Course.
 You can make use of the same drop-down menu to undo all the 4 changes.
 Then you’ll be able to use the drop-down option under the redo in order to redo all the 4 changes.
 Well, what Excel does is, Excel tries to keep a record of the last 100 changes in the file.
 And don’t you think this is the most powerful way to move back in time, in case if you end up making a mistake.

 |For Redo CTRL+Y||This is going to reverse your last Undo action.
 You just need to press CTRL+Y.|

 Reverse not just one but more than one action that has undone by you.
 Make use of the Redo Command as the Keyboard Shortcut Key once you have use the Undo command.

 |Select all CTRL+A||While you’re about to perform a function on all the content in the text editor, you’ll need to make the selection.
 Place the cursor anywhere in the text editor and then press CTRL+A.|